-Meet Luna, our school dog - enrolling at Brampton Cortonwood from October 2017!
-Luna has a fantastic temperament, is amazing with children and is a very happy dog - fitting right in at Brampton Cortonwood!
-Joining the increasing number of school pets, Luna will not only be welcomed by staff and children but by our two chickens (that we hatched at school!), Miss Finleys two class fish, Bella the rabbit (often found in the quad garden with the chickens) and Turbo the giant snail in Miss Sides class!
+Meet Luna, our school dog, who enrolled at Brampton Cortonwood in October 2017!
+Luna has a fantastic temperament, is amazing with the children and is a very happy dog - fitting right in at Brampton Cortonwood!
+We have an increasing number of school pets that the children care for.
+They are:

 What are the benefits of having a school dog?